The Area and its Problems

 Masp of NP and AONB

 Nobody knows precisely how many green lanes in the Dales are legally open to motor vehicles.
 This may seem strange, but English highway law is obscure and intractable.
 When national parks were founded, back in 1949, it was envisaged that the network of green lanes, which until then had carried chiefly local, agricultural vehicular traffic, would sink gently back into the landscape and would be used only by farmers, cyclists, horse-riders and pedestrians.
-Highway authorities were expected to concentrate their efforts on maintaining the tarmacked motor roads, and to apply to the unsealed green lanes only the minimal maintenance necessary for the classes of users that were envisaged.
-However – and this is where a great opportunity to protect the countryside was missed – vehicular rights on the green lanes were never formally extinguished.
-So, with the advent of modern recreational motor vehicles, the network of green lanes became vulnerable to claims that, because the lanes were once open to horses and carts, they are still legally open to convoys of 4x4s and motor-bikes.
+Highway authorities were expected to concentrate their efforts on maintaining the tarmacadamed motor roads, and to apply to the unsealed green lanes only the minimal maintenance necessary for the classes of users that were envisaged.
+However - and this is where a great opportunity to protect the countryside was missed - vehicular rights on the green lanes were never formally extinguished.
+So, with the advent of modern recreational motor vehicles 4x4s and motorbikes built to cross rough country - the network of green lanes became vulnerable to claims that, because the lanes were once open to horses and carts, they are still legally open to convoys of 4x4s and motor-bikes, even though most of the tracks themselves are still in pretty much the state they were in when the only wheeled traffic was pulled along by a horse.

-The NERC Act goes a long way toward ending the archaic rule that said that if a horse and cart, centuries ago, legally used a route, 4x4s and motorbikes can use it now.
+The Natural Environments and Rural Communities Act (NERC) 2006, goes a long way toward ending the archaic rule that said that if a horse and cart, centuries ago, legally used a route, 4x4s and motorbikes can use it now, no matter what the character of the route.
 But the NERC Act does not solve the problem completely.
 There are still miles and miles of green lanes that are still vulnerable to motors.
 There is still plenty of work for YDGLA to do.

-The problem of illegal off-roading is intractable too.
-The uncertainty of the legal status of many routes, coupled with the general absence of police enforcement, gives many recreational vehicle users the confidence to go pretty much where they please.
-It is now commonplace to find motor vehicles nosing down any inviting track, or traversing the high fells, well away from any track at all.
-At any point where a typical green lane is not bounded on either side by walls, it is likely that many 4x4s and motorbikes will leave the track and seek their thrills on the more exciting terrain that they can now reach.
-In some areas – Blubberhouses Moor is a good example – large areas of open moorland have been turned into what look like moto-cross circuits, stripped bare of vegetation by the repeated passage, round and round, of the vehicles.
-And wherever a steep and challenging hillside adjoins a track, vehicles will leave the track in search of the thrills that steep gradients give their users.
+The problem of illegal vehicular use is intractable too.
+The uncertainty of the legal status of many routes, coupled with the difficulties of police enforcement, gives many recreational vehicle users the confidence to go pretty much where they please: some vehicle users will nose down any inviting track, or will traverse the high fells, well away from any track at all.
+In some areas (Blubberhouses Moor is a good example) large areas of open moorland were turned into what looked like moto-cross circuits, stripped bare of vegetation by the repeated passage, round and round, of motorbikes.
+And wherever a steep and challenging hillside adjoins a track, many vehicle users will leave the track in search of the thrills that steep gradients give them.
+The authorities have had to place huge boulders or fences alongside some routes to dissuade vehicle users to stay on the right of way.

-The sheer number of off-roader vehicles is now oppressive.
-Off-roading is not a minor, fringe activity, restricted to just a few enthusiasts, using just a tiny handful of routes, on low-powered machines.
-On one day in 2002, for example, over a hundred motorcycles were counted on the green lane that descends to Coverdale from Nidderdale.
-It is now common to see vans or trailers parked at the roadside with motor-bikes, used expressly for off-roading, being unloaded and ridden off into the hills.
-And because the fell-sides in the Dales are predominantly tree-less, the noise of off-road vehicles echoes for miles, disturbing the peace and tranquility that the National Park and the AONB were set up to preserve.
-The damage to the tracks themselves, as anyone who has seen the green lanes at first hand will know, is shameful
+4x4 and motorbike use of green lanes is not a minor, fringe activity, restricted to just a few enthusiasts, using just a tiny handful of routes, on low-powered machines.
+On one day in 2002, for example, over a hundred motorcycles were counted on the green lane that descends from Deadman’s Hill, into Coverdale, from Nidderdale.
+It is not unusual to see vans or trailers parked at the roadside with motor-bikes, used expressly for cross-country riding, being unloaded and ridden off into the hills.
+And because the fell-sides in the Dales are predominantly tree-less, the noise of off-road vehicles echoes literally for miles, disturbing the peace and tranquillity that the National Park and the AONB were set up to preserve.
+The damage to the tracks themselves, as anyone who has seen the green lanes at first hand will know, is shameful.
+The NERC Act may have brought a reduction in the numbers of 4x4s and motorbikes in the Dales, but there are still plenty of motor-cyclists and 4x4 users whose only idea of a good day out in the Dales is to ride and drive their vehicles along green lanes.

 Moorhead Lane